TaxResidence and domicile

 Lifetime gifts are taxable in accordance with transfers on death under the German Inheritance and Gift Tax Act.Inheritance

-What, if any, taxes apply to an individual’s transfers on death and to his or her estate following death?
+What, if any, taxes apply to an individual’s transfers on death and to their estate following death?

 Each transferee is generally liable for IGT on the value of the assets transferred, regardless of his or her personal wealth.
 The tax rates range from 7 to 50 per cent, depending on the relationship between the transferor and the transferee and the value of the share of the estate received.
 Spouses and descendants pay IGT at a rate of 7 to 30 per cent.
 Transfers between most other relatives are taxed at a rate of 15 to 43 per cent.
 Between unrelated persons, the applicable tax rate is either 30 or 50 per cent for a value of more than €6 million.